Tag: Joan Ryan

 The below Parliamentary question was asked by Joan Ryan on 2016-06-15.

-To ask the Secretary of State for Health, what recent assessment he has made of the standard of treatment in North Middlesex University Hospital NHS Trust’s emergency department.
+To ask the Secretary of State for Health, what recent assessment he has made of the adequacy of doctor staffing levels in the emergency department at North Middlesex University Hospital NHS Trust.

 Ben Gummer